America Award in Literature

 The America Award is a lifetime achievement literary award for international writers.
 It describes itself as a modest attempt at providing alternatives to the Nobel Prize in Literature.
 It was first presented in 1994.
 The award does not entail any prize money.
 It is sponsored by the Contemporary Arts Educational Project, Inc., in loving memory of Anna Fahrni, and by the publisher Green Integer.

-Jury
+Judges

-Each year, the jury comprises 6 to 8 American poets, prose writers, playwrights and literary critics.
-The rotating panel has included Douglas Messerli [chairman], Will Alexander, Luigi Ballerini, Charles Bernstein, Peter Constantine, Peter Glassgold, Deborah Meadows, Martin Nakell, John O'Brien, Marjorie Perloff, Dennis Phillips, Joe Ross, Jerome Rothenberg, Paul Vangelisti, and Mac Wellman.
+Each year, the judges comprise a rotating panel of six to eight poets, prose writers, playwrights and literary critics.
+The chairman is Douglas Messerli.